larson-group/clubb_release/Readme.txt

 file, but large scale forcing and surface fluxes for these passive scalars must be configured in the clubb_driver code and handled at compile time.
-To output the scalar fields from a CLUBB simulation, be sure to include sclram, sclrap2, etc. your stats file.
+To output the scalar fields from a CLUBB simulation, be sure to include sclr1m, sclr1p2, etc. your stats file.
 See input/stats/all_stats.in for a complete list (commented out by default).

 Currently the code contains eddy-diffusivity scalar code (edsclr1m, edsclr2m)